Outrage As A Business Model: How Ben Shapiro Is Using Facebook To Build An Empire

 A Facebook spokesperson did not return a request to provide reach data or comment for this story.

 Regardless, The Daily Wire is clearly successful.
-The company is growing and profitable, according to its CEO Jeremy Boreing, who told Axios earlier this year that the company plans to expand more into entertainment, and further build out The Daily Wire's smartphone app.
+The company is growing and profitable, according to Jeremy Boreing, The Daily Wire's co-CEO, who told Axios in January that the company plans to expand more into entertainment and further build out its smartphone app.

-"As we grow, and our tech becomes more proprietary, we can provide additional infrastructure for conservatives on the internet," Boreing said.
+"As we grow, and our tech becomes more proprietary, we can provide additional infrastructure for conservatives on the internet," Boreing told Axios.

 While other media publications have seen their engagement numbers on Facebook fall off this year, The Daily Wire has stayed fairly constant, according to NPR's analysis.

-"I'm depressed by it, but I'm not that surprised," said Settle.
+"I'm depressed by it, but I'm not that surprised," Settle said.
 "This has everything to do with the psychology of news consumers and the broader issues with polarization in American culture."

-The articles The Daily Wire publishes don't normally include falsehoods (with some exceptions), and the site says it is committed to "truthful, accurate and ethical reporting."
+The articles The Daily Wire publishes don't normally include falsehoods (with some exceptions), and the site said it is committed to "truthful, accurate and ethical reporting."

-But as Settle explains, by only covering specific stories that bolster the conservative agenda (like negative stories about socialist countries, and polarizing stories about race and sexuality issues) and only including certain facts, readers still come away from The Daily Wire's content with the impression that Republican politicians can do little wrong and cancel culture is among the nation's greatest threats.
+But as Settle explains, by only covering specific stories that bolster the conservative agenda (such as negative reports about socialist countries and polarizing ones about race and sexuality issues) and only including certain facts, readers still come away from The Daily Wire's content with the impression that Republican politicians can do little wrong and cancel culture is among the nation's greatest threats.

-An NPR review of stories on The Daily Wire about the COVID-19 pandemic over the past two months found numerous stories about potential side effects from COVID vaccines, but none that portrayed the scientifically demonstrated efficacy of the vaccines or which focused explicitly on the hesitancy that has slowed the U.S. rollout.
+An NPR review of stories on The Daily Wire about the COVID-19 pandemic over the past two months found numerous stories about potential side effects from COVID-19 vaccines, but none that portrayed the scientifically demonstrated efficacy of the vaccines or that focused explicitly on the hesitancy that has slowed the U.S. rollout.

 Often the site's headlines seem like a conglomeration of conservative buzzwords: "CNN Medical Expert Urges We Must Make Life 'Hard' For Unvaccinated, Test Them Twice-Weekly" and "DeSantis Team Offers 'Don't Fauci My Florida' T-Shirt, Triggers Leftists."

-"They tend to not provide very much context for the information that they are providing," said Settle.
+"They tend to not provide very much context for the information that they are providing," Settle said.
 "If you've stripped enough context away, any piece of truth can become a piece of misinformation."

 It's not clear that the millions of people engaging with the site's news stories every month recognize that.
 The Daily Wire's content looks no different in Facebook's newsfeed than an article from a local newspaper, making it potentially difficult to distinguish between more and less reliable or biased information sources.

-"This is about what we end up consuming inadvertently," said Settle.
+"This is about what we end up consuming inadvertently," Settle said.
 "Engagement is now serving as a credibility proxy in a way that we never had with traditional forms of news."

 News as entertainment

-Note: A previous version of this story mistakenly referenced an out-of-date rating – 34.5/100 – by the company NewsGuard.
-The company's most recent rating of The Daily Wire is 57/100 and notes that the site "often misstates facts in articles that advance conservative opinion, including in stories about COVID-19."